eclipse-langium/langium/CONTRIBUTING.md

 ## Prerequisites

-For developing Langium, you require at least Node.js version 20.10.0 (see the `engines` entry in [package.json](./package.json)).
-The npm version bundled with it supports npm workspaces, which this repository relies on.
+For developing Langium, you need Node.js and npm.
+The Node.js version used in CI is pinned in [`.nvmrc`](./.nvmrc) and picked up automatically by version managers such as [nvm](https://github.com/nvm-sh/nvm) or [fnm](https://github.com/Schniz/fnm); the range of supported versions is declared in the `engines` entry of the root [package.json](./package.json).
+The npm version bundled with any of these Node.js releases supports npm workspaces, which this repository relies on.

 ## Local Development Guide